Fear Of The Leftist Cult

 “I’m very concerned about young progressive people going down the same road I went down,” Dr. Stein says.
 “They should know the signs of a cult, so the same thing doesn’t happen to them.”

-In the case of The O, warning signs would’ve been abundant from the start if Alexandra had known what to look for.
-There was near total isolation from the world outside her contacts.
+In the case of The O, warning signs would’ve been abundant from the start if Alex had known what to look for.
+There was near total isolation from the world outside of her internal contacts.
 The schedule was grueling to the point of not having the time or energy to analyze what, if any, progress was being made.
 There were personality tests and criticisms of her “defects” to break her down.
-The shadowy leadership was clearly authoritarian.
+The shadowy leadership was clearly authoritarian in reflection.
 The beliefs, totalistic.
 Stein voiced criticisms of the group only for her concerns to fall on deaf ears.
 If she got a response, the analysis would lead to indications of her own faults.

-One of the things Alexandra credits to her recovery was seeing a small listing in The Star Tribune for a talk by Steve Hassan on "Combatting Cult Mind Control" hosted by a support group, Free Minds.
-When she called them, they sent a packet of info including Robert J. Lifton's 8 criteria of signs cults are known to display.
+One of the things Alexandra credits to her recovery was seeing a small listing in The Star Tribune for a talk by Steve Hassan on "Combatting Cult Mind Control" that was hosted by the support group Free Minds.
+When she responded to the listing, they sent a packet of info including Robert J. Lifton's 8 criteria of the signs cults are known to display.
 The O, which was supposed to be a direct form of advocacy that championed human rights and empowered workers, checked every box.

 [You can read Lifton’s warning signs on Alexandra’s website here.]